watzcraft/HauntingHouse/sphinx/source/part1.rst

 Making sound
 ^^^^^^^^^^^^

-openhab-addon-binding-mpd - openHAB MPD Binding

-openhab-addon-io-multimedia-marytts - openHAB Multimedia MaryTTS

-openhab-addon-io-multimedia-speechdispatcher - openHAB Multimedia SpeechDispatch
+- openhab-addon-binding-mpd
+	This binding can control the "Music player daemon".

+- openhab-addon-io-multimedia-marytts
+	A binding to a text-to-speech engine

 Generic integration
 ^^^^^^^^^^^^^^^^^^^

 - openhab-addon-action-mqtt
+	Trigger MQTT events directly from rules

 - openhab-addon-binding-mqtt
-	An MQTT client for sending and receiving MQTT events
+	An MQTT client for sending and receiving MQTT events, bound to events on the openHAB bus or from openHAB items

 - openhab-addon-binding-exec
 	A bi-directional connection to the platform shell.
 Use executables to read state and interact

 - openhab-addon-binding-http
-	This is a bi-directional binding to any HTTP server
+	This is a bi-directional binding to any HTTP server.
+Features are quite limited and you will be very fast better of using "curl" and the exec binding.

 - openhab-addon-binding-serial

-- openhab-addon-io-serial - openHAB Serial Transport
-	Support serial IO
+	A bi-directional binding of items to a serial interface

 - openhab-addon-binding-tcp
 	Support plain socket communication